james-ray/recovery-tool/README.md

 hbc.encrypted.0/1 and user are private key slices. pubkeys is an array of the public key slices. chaincodes is also an array.

+b.deriveChildPrivateKey
+recovery-tool deriveChildPrivateKey [zipFilePath] [userPassphrase] [hbcPassphrase] [privkeyFilePath] [derivePath]
+eg: recovery-tool deriveChildPrivateKey './zipTest.zip' '123123' '456456' './privkeyFile' '81/0/46/0/0'

+the derivePath is used for derive the child private key, the path is like '81/0/46/0/0'

 I'll update the tool to derive extended private key.
 ```